diyscif/diyscif/scif-thesis.md

 This system could help mitigate against sabotage and performance losses over time, which would otherwise only be detected by periodic shield attenuation measurements.
-Because of their high equipment and personnel costs, these are conventionally only conducted anually, if at all.
+Because of their high equipment and personnel costs, these are conventionally only conducted annually, if at all.
 Undetected leaks can therefore persist for long time periods and nullify the large effort that went into the planning and construction of the shield in the first place.
 Such a system is not yet commercially available and would have to be specially planned and